 “What’s really very different about this approach versus prior approaches we’ve done is really, really putting that user first,” said Intel Client Computing Group Vice President Josh Newman.
 “We believe by doing that, we’re actually going to come up with some incredible experiences over this multi year journey that project Athena represents that will really help the entire laptop market.”

-Like the competing Always Computing PC platform from Qualcomm, Project Athena is striving for thin and light form factors.
+Like the competing Always-Connected PC platform from Qualcomm, Project Athena is striving for thin and light form factors.
 Initial devices will begin to hit the market this year, and Intel executives state that a majority of these devices will come later this year in time for the holiday.
 Newman showed off an Intel XPS 13 2-in-1 design, and his team claims that clamshells and convertible form factors will be included.
 In the future, Intel will try to bring more futuristic designs, like foldables and dual-screen designs, to Project Athena.

 “Project Athena is our innovation program and it’s about what we’re going to do next — to create the next generation of the most advanced laptops,” said Intel Client Computing Group Vice President Josh Newman.
 “We’ve been co-engineering the most advanced laptops with our customers for years.”